NOX73/perdocker/README.md

 > is [this bug](https://github.com/dotcloud/docker/issues/1319).
 Bug
 > will be fixed only for 0.8.0 version of Docker.
 But compiled dev vesion
 > of docker you can find in `bin/` directory.

-Before run you may be necessary to rebuild perdocker.
-Just run `make build`.

 ## Flags